ded-ared/shopify/sticky-widget-setup.md

     ![search-result-widget-enable](https://github.com/ded-ared/shopify/blob/main/images/search-results-widget.png "search-result-widget")

-7. Choose the widget color by the way you find the most convenient:
+7. Choose the widget color by the method you find the most convenient:

     •	pick it up in the color square;
-    •	insert the color code if t’s known;
+    •	insert the color code if it’s known;
     •	click **Reset** button to reset to the default color.

 8. Choose the widget position on the storefront: